 Currently, I run my Conscious Counselling, Transitions to Eldership and Conscious Rhythm practice on-line and in both the Garden Route and Cape Town, gently guiding and nurturing my clients, and facilitating therapeutic workshops with the focus on self-love, peace, connectivity and transformation.

-#healingsouthafrica is a campaign I began in December 2015 aimed at focusing on healing our beautiful South Africa and bringing light into the darkness.
-I believe that if we collectively start praying for grace, peace and love to fill our collective consciousness and every day being mindful of our thoughts and our language and how we treat each other and our Mother Earth - we can grow a healing revolution and Be the change we want to see in our country - Shalom, Salaam, Peace, Shanti.
+#healingsouthafrica is a campaign I began in December 2015.
+It aims to heal our beautiful land, and bring light into the darkness.
+If we collectively pray to fill our consciousness with grace, peace and love; if we stay mindful of our thoughts and our language; if we treat each other and our Mother Earth with respect - then we can grow a healing revolution and be the change we want to see in our country.